-This Introduction to Blueprint Reading course is taught by a licensed architect.
+This online Introduction to Blueprint Reading course is taught by a licensed architect.
 The course will help you understand how a set of blueprint drawings are put together.
 Starting at the very beginning, you will learn about drawing types, scale and the interrelationships between drawings and how project information is conveyed throughout a set of construction documents.

-Many people in the construction industry can benefit professionally by learning how to read a set of construction documents (CDs).
+Many people in the construction industry can benefit professionally by learning how to read a set of blueprints, also known as construction documents (CDs).

 This blueprint reading online tutorial review course is designed to help trades professionals, journey people, drafters, designers and architectural and engineering interns.
 By the conclusion of this class, participants will be able to work themselves through a set of construction documents, and understand and apply the inter-connectivity between the drawings.

 - Demonstrate an understanding of the inter-relationship between the drawings included in a set of Construction Documents (blueprints).

 - Analyze different drawings and see how scale is presented throughout a set of Construction Documents.

-- Evaluate the similarities between all sets of construction documents submitted for building permits.
+- Evaluate the similarities between all sets of blueprint construction documents submitted for building permits.